 For applications seeking approval to operate a business the Town requires the business obtain site plan approval.
 The site plan is reviewed by the proper Reviewing Authority.
 The Reviewing Authority for site plan approvals could be (1) the Code Enforcement Officer and Town Planner, the (2) Staff Review Committee, or the (3) Planning Board.
 The Reviewing Authority Chart defines which applications go before which Reviewing Authority.

 For applications seeking subdivision approval for dwelling units and lots, the Town requires the subdivision obtain subdivision approval by the Planning Board.

 See the Planning Department page for information and application forms.
 The Planning Board also participates in overall planning for the town and is involved in all proposed changes to the Land Use and Subdivision Ordinances.

-If you are interested in volunteering for a position on the Planning Board please contact the Town Manager's Office to fill out an application.
+If you are interested in volunteering for a position on the Planning Board please contact the Volunteer Coordinator to fill out an application.
 As positions on the Planning Board become available, volunteer applications will be presented to the Board of Selectmen and a volunteer will be selected and appointed.

 Any comments or concerns you have should be made in writing and submitted to the Planning Office.
 Your comments will then be given to the applicant and the Planning Board members for review.

 Maintain open lines of communication with your children.

 Share safety tips with your children, including Internet safety.